For those who don't know, The Phantom Manor is the name of the

 The mansard roof was very tricky, but with the help of a supporting graham cracker box,

 and allowing for a long hardening time, it proved to be very resilient.
 Yes, one side broke while removing it from the pan.
-The royal icing is great for repairs!
+The royal icing is great for repairs and since it is a broken

 I used a sawtooth nib on my pastry bag, and created simple shingles, using purple icing.